kylemwhite/isc/README.md

 ## Isomorphic SmartClient TypeScript type definitions
 Work in progress.
 See [Progress.md](./Progress.md)

 Update: Repository is now a sample Visual Studio 2015 application. ts.d files can be found in [/scripts/typings/isc](./scripts/typings/isc).
+Demo can be seen [here](https://kylemwhite.github.io/isc/).

 The goal is to provide type safety in a TypeScript web application that utilizes the Isomorphic SmartClient library and provide a development experience similar to writing Java in SmartGWT (the GWT version of SmartClient).
 Documentation is provided in comments in JSDoc format and will show up in intellisense.